NeuroLaunch/CITest_Auditory_Perception_Platform/README.md

 - The underlying code for a measurement or paradigm stays the same, providing reliability and portability.

 The program is also __highly flexible__ in terms of how channels and current levels are specified.
-- The measurement modules can be run on one or several channels, defined by the user.
+- The measurement modules can be applied to one channel or several sequential channels, defined by the user via a special GUI.
 - Monopolar, bipolar, tripolar, and quarupolar electrode configurations are supported.
 - Parameterized sharpening (sigma) and steering (alpha) are also supported, allowing even more flexibility in defining channels.
 - Current levels can be set with respect to subject threshold or comfort level (e.g. the program parses the user-supplied string "thr +2dB" to set a starting level to 2 dB log units above threshold).
+- Pulse shapes are fully customizable within the contstraints of BEDCS (e.g. standard bipolar, pseudo-monopolar).

+Analysis of data during and after acqusition is customizable via user-written utility functions.

 As with any neuro-stimulatory systems, __failsafes__ are implemented to prevent against over-stimulation.
 - Impedances of all electrodes can be measured and saved to provide a hard upper-limit of safe current injection.